 The Buck 112 Slim is a simple and practical lockback knife for a great price.
 The original Buck 112 and 110 are absolute classics, I inherited my Dad’s original 110 and love it, but many people wanted slimmer and lighter knives.
 The Slim versions deliver that.

 The 112 comes with an EDC friendly 3″ 420 HC blade, comfortable nylon handles, and a good deep carry pocket clip.
-Nobody does 420 HC steel better than Buck, which comes extremely sharp, holds a decent edge, and sharpens easily back to shaving You can find the 112 slim with various handle colors, materials, and blade steels for a premium.
-The 110 model is more or less a larger version of the 112 (or vice versa).
+Nobody does 420 HC steel better than Buck, which comes extremely sharp, holds a decent edge, and sharpens easily back to shaving.
+You can find the 112 slim with various handle colors, materials, and blade steels for a premium.
+The 110 model is more or less a larger version of the 112 .

 More Info/Current Pricing from BladeHQ.com